tylerlrhodes/blog2/content/posts/clojure-sequences.md

 ```

 What would you expect the output from this to be?
 Maybe it should
 generate a ConcurrentModifiedException?
-This is what prints out:
+This is what it *probably*
+prints out (depending upon the timing it may through a
+ConcurrentModifiedException, or it may not):

 ```text
 initial: